kpnetdev/combinatorics-is-hard/README.md

 Kirkman's (perfect) solution takes seven iterations.
 My algorithm currently takes eight.
 Not bad!

 ###Instructions:
-I'm still playing around with it, so it's set up to run in a pry REPL session, with ultimately unnecessary `attr_accessors` and other cruft still in there.
+I'm still playing around with it, so it's set up to run in a pry REPL session.
 Just require it and run `#boots` ('boots' is the nickname for Dev Bootcamp students) for a 24 person, 6 person per team example, or go ahead and instantiate your own `Combo` instance and `#run` it.

 ```sh
 pry -r ./new_combo.rb